tmart593/myRetail/README.md

 add more unit tests to gain 100% code coverage

+create dockerfile

-create integration tests
+create integration tests - create docker-compose file for testing

 set up jenkins pipeline (jenkinsfile) to include above tests, ideally also including
-          code quality software such as sonarqube
+          code quality software such as sonarqube as part of dev check in

-jenkins should handle creating tags for releases (based on the master branch)
+create tags for releases (based on the master branch)

-performance tests done with jmeter or similar load testing tool
+performance tests done with jmeter or similar load testing tool -
      do a significant amount of this and confirm SLA is being met

+create smoke tests

 create a product in a deployment environment (openshift, azure, AWS etc)
 ___________________________________________________________

 refactor Update Product api (PUT) -

-the product info service should be replaced with an actual internal service (including all the tests for each env)
+the product info service should be replaced with an actual internal service (including all the tests needed for each env)

 if the update product api is intended to update
 both the price data and the other data (name etc)
 then several approaches could be taken -

-     1. if the one service should update all the data for a product
-     (ie more than just the price data), and that
-     data resides in 2 data sources that cannot be
+ - if data resides in 2 data sources that cannot be
      connected as part of a transaction or 2 phase commit,
      then some type of eventual consistency approach is needed -
-     for example, through kafka messaging updates to
+     for example, through kafka messaging to services that update
-     each data source could taken care of -
+     each data source  -
-     this would depend on the time allowed for eventual consistency
+     this would depend on the SLA of time allowed for eventual consistency
-     and the recovery process.
+     and the recovery process if errors were encountered.

+ - the 2 data source updates could be part of one transaction
+      i.e. use traditional relational databases that have rollback ability,
+      or even have the data stored in one relational db,
+      thus making a transaction very easy

-     2. more ideally each data source would have its own microservice
+ - more ideally, each data source would have its own microservice
     and be updated independently, ie the client
     would call each one separately

-     3. the 2 data sources could be part of a (RDBMS) transaction
-         i.e. use traditional relational databases that have rollback ability
-         or even have the data stored in one relational db,
-         thus making a transaction very easy